 Yes.
 There are a few that inspire tremendous hope and we will be updating the website shortly with examples.
 In the meantime please feel free to get in contact and we will share our list.

-We're very interested on expert opinion on this and feel the concept is more important than the detail of which code ultimately catches on.
-Right now we are promoting the use of R69 as the code to denote "undiagnosed" and R69 sounds a bit catchier than MG68 (a similar ICD-11 code).
+We're very interested on expert opinion on this.
+Right now we are promoting the use of R69 as the code to denote "undiagnosed" and R69 sounds a bit catchier than MG68 (a similar ICD-11 code) but most importantly, because of its widespread global usage.

 Yes.
 Yes, we are!
 This initiative and the person-power behind it is currently being sponsored by KAL Research Initiatives LLC and we welcome any and all community partners, individuals, and sponsors to help change the diagnostic odyssey for persons living with a rare disease.
 Please fill out this interest form and we'll be in touch!